HL7/cql/spec/tests.md

 <a href="tests.zip">Test Source</a>.

-Note that these tests have not been fully updated to the 1.5 specification.

-At this point, the tests cover the following sections of the specification:
+The tests cover the following sections of the specification:

 * Aggregate Functions
+* Aggregate Operator
 * Arithmetic Functions
 * Comparison Operators
 * Conditional Operators